 Consumers are becoming increasingly untrusting of traditional banking institutions, due in part to scandals from banking giants like Wells Fargo and Bank of America.
 In fact, when surveyed, only 32% of people said they had high confidence in banks.
 On the contrary, the amount of trust people have for technology companies is a bit higher.
 A 2019 survey by Edelman Trust Barometer found that three-quarters of people trust the technology sector.
 As peoples’ preferences continue to shift towards financial technology companies, a partnership with a fintech company likely makes sense for the longevity of your banking business.

-Let’s dive into some more benefits of developing a partnership with a fintech company.
+Let’s dive into these benefits of developing a partnership with a fintech company.

 Larger Consumer Base